 Regardless of the chosen method, it is the CRIMINALS who illegally obtain your information via the merchant (for example Walmart, Burger King or Home Depot) you use.
 They are the ones who commit a crime and make a profit from it.

 The merchants are not guilty.
 However, it IS the negligence or system weakness on their part that made the data breach possible.
 In that sense, they might be held responsible.

 How can you protect yourself after a breach?

 The reality is that once there is a security breach on a merchant’s network, you are at risk of being affected.
 At this point, the best way to protect yourself is to closely monitor your accounts and report any fraudulent activity as soon as possible.
 To do this well, we advise you to utilize account alerts which you can easily set up via your HTFFFCU Online Banking dashboard.
-We also recommend you use the SecurLOCK™ Equip App to help you manage and even deactivate your cards on your smartphone.

 Even though you are limited in what you can do AFTER a breach, there are some options to keep your information secure from the get go.
 The best practices include:

 - Using a credit card rather than a debit card.
 If the money has been stolen, there is no immediate financial hit while you attempt to sort things out.

 - Paying cash rather than swiping any card.